-You can usually find ink for your printer at a cheaper price from Amazon then in a brick and mortar store.
+You can usually find ink for your printer at a cheaper price from Amazon than in a brick-and-mortar store.
 Visit their Ink and Toner page to search for ink for your printer and see if you can save some money.

 Find out how to print address labels in Word 2010.